-Principal: Jenny Bonilla • jebonilla@dschs.org | Area Superintendent: Shellie Hanes
+Principal: Jenny Bonilla • principal@dschs.org | Area Superintendent: Victor Nardiello

-School Description and Profile School Year 2023-2024
+School Description and Profile School Year 2024-2025

-Desert Sands Charter School is a public charter school that offers a personalized educational program for 8-12 students and families who prefer using an Independent Study model to meet academic needs.
-Typical students are those who want an alternative to the local, public-school systems.
-Students come to the school because they were unsuccessful in the traditional high school setting, or they needed a more personalized approach to education.
-Other students need the flexibility of an independent study model to meet family obligations such as work or caring for a child.
-Regardless of the reason, the school offers a uniquely structured academic program, rigorously guided by the California Subject Area Content Standards that provides a challenging, yet highly individualized education for students.
+Desert Sands is a public charter school that offers a personalized educational program for K-12 students and families who prefer using an Independent Study model to meet academic needs.
+Typical students are those who want an alternative to the local public school systems.
+Students come to the school because they were unsuccessful in the traditional high school setting, or they desire a more personalized approach to education.
+Others need the flexibility of an independent study model to meet family obligations such as work or caring for a child.
+Regardless of the reason, Desert Sands offers a uniquely structured academic program, rigorously guided by the California Subject Area Content Standards which provides a challenging, yet highly individualized education for students.